lombardo-chcg/slick-exercises/README.md

 `JoinsAndSubqueries`  | https://pgexercises.com/questions/joins/  | https://github.com/lombardo-chcg/slick-exercises/blob/master/src/main/scala/com/github/lombardo/chcg/exercises/JoinsAndSubqueries.scala

-The project has methods which align to exercises from [PGExercises](https://pgexercises.com/).
-The methods are missing implementations.
+The project has methods which map directly to exercises from [PGExercises](https://pgexercises.com/).
+These methods are missing their implementations.
+Navigate here for the methods:
+- `src/main/scala/com/github/lombardo/chcg/exercises`

-Each class also has a test suite which calls the exercise methods and verifies the return values.
+Each method has a matching test which calls the exercise methods and verifies the return values.
+All the tests are currently failing.
+The user's job is to make them go green.
+Tests can be found here:

-The job of the user is to move through the challenges on [PGExercises](https://pgexercises.com/), implementing the solution queries in this project using the Slick DSL, and verifying their code via the provided test suite.
+- `src/test/scala/com/github/lombardo/chcg/exercises/`

 ## !!
 CRITICAL !!
 Mandatory Prerequisite

+The exercises are all based on a single dataset from [https://pgexercises.com/](https://pgexercises.com/).

-The test suite requires a connection to a Postgres instance containing the full dataset from [https://pgexercises.com/](https://pgexercises.com/)
+The test suite requires a connection to a Postgres instance containing the full dataset.

 A Dockerized PG image with the dataset has been created for convenience.
 To use, run this command: